I’m well known for my love of all things violet. You may remember a few weeks ago I was waiting on a delivery of some much coveted violet syrup.

 - Can be kept in air-tight tupperware for 3 months.

-I use disposable icing bags as they are easier to handle than baking paper bags.
 I use the star nozzle and leave quite a peak when I pipe them.

 Just to prove that disasters happen but perseverance pays off, here’s a pic of the first attempt at meringue kisses – hmmm look delicious?